janerikbergsvik/inf112.24v.libgdx-gg-clone/index.md

 ## Did we do it all ourselves?
 A big thank you to Anya Helene Bagge for giving us the opportunity to develop the game as part of the subject.
-And especically thanks to Brent Aureli (https://www.youtube.com/@BrentAureliCodes) and more specifically his Mario tutorials which have been used as guidance through-out the project.
+In addition, a big thank you to Brent Aureli (https://www.youtube.com/@BrentAureliCodes) and more specifically his Mario tutorials which have been used as guidance through-out the project.

 ## End notes